Aembit/terraform-provider-aembit/docs/index.md

 ## Getting Started

 To get started using the Aembit Terraform provider, first you'll need an active Aembit cloud tenant.
-Get instant access with a [Aembit trial account](https://useast2.aembit.io/signup), or read more about Aembit at [aembit.io](https://aembit.io)
+Get instant access with a [Aembit trial account](https://useast2.aembit.io/signup), or read more about Aembit at [https://aembit.io](https://aembit.io)

-## Provider Authentication

-### Authenticate using Aembit native authentication
+## Authenticate using Aembit native authentication

 Aembit supports authentication to the Aembit API using a native authentication capability which utilizes OIDC (Open ID Connect tokens) ID Tokens.
 This capability requires configuring your Aembit tenant with the appropriate components as follows:
 * **Client Workload:** This Workload identifies the execution environment of the Terraform Provider, either in Terraform Cloud, GitHub Actions, or another Aembit-supported Serverless platform.
 * **Trust Provider:** This Trust Provider ensures the authentication of the Client Workload using attestation of the platform ID Token and associated match rules.
   * Match Rules can be configured for platform-specific restrictions, for example a repository on GitHub or workspace ID on Terraform Cloud.
 * **Credential Provider:** Created using the *Aembit Access Token* Credential Provider type, this Credential Provider can be configured with an Aembit Role that has permissions for the types of resources you want to configure.
-  * **Prerequisite**: Configuring your Credential Provider with the *Aembit Access Token* type requires that you have the **read** permission for **Roles**.
+  * **Prerequisite**: Configuring your Credential Provider with the *Aembit Access Token* type requires that you have the **read** permission for [**Roles**](https://docs.aembit.io/administration/roles/overview).
   * **Note**: The Aembit API hostname will be provided as an Audience value here and can be copied to the Server Workload hostname field.
 * **Server Workload:** This Workload identifies the Aembit tenant-specific API endpoint.
 * **Access Policy:** This policy associates the previously configured elements and ensures that only the specific Terraform provider workload has access as defined.